moritzscheckenbach/KI_Training_Pipeline/README.md

 #### Model Architecture
 If you want to implement your own model or add another architecture to the pipeline, there are a few requirements to ensure compatibility.

 Follow PyTorch’s nn.Module conventions when implementing your own architecture.
+(Also see [Training Data](#trainings-data))

 What the Pipeline Handles Automatically
 - Device placement .to(device)